 Team Leaders and Coordinators provide the critical day to day management in each of our respective sites.

-The National Disability Insurance Scheme will be rolled out in the Southwest Region of Victoria from October 1st 2017.
+The National Disability Insurance Scheme was rolled out in the Southwest Region of Victoria from October 1st 2017.

-A great deal of work is underway to prepare the organisation as well as participants, carers and families for this transition.
+A great deal of work has been undertaken to prepare the organisation as well as participants, carers and families for this transition.

 If you would like to know more about the NDIS and how it might change the way you or a loved one receive services, please contact Cooinda and speak with our CEO or General Manager.